Consequences of Auto Insurance Fraud

 Review of the Case Details

-With 30 years of experience in handling insurance fraud cases, I've been defending individuals like you since the early 1990s.
+With over 30 years of experience in handling insurance fraud cases, I've been defending individuals like you since the early 1990s.
 You can trust that I have the knowledge and expertise to guide you through this challenging legal process.

-- whether we're going to investigate the case and mount a defense for a potential jury trial or
+• whether we're going to investigate the case and mount a defense for a potential jury trial or

 Let's go over the details of the case.
-Then, let's see if they can prove that you committed insurance fraud – and see if any motions can be filed to help your case – either to reduce the charges or dismiss them altogether.
+Then, let's see if they can prove that you committed insurance fraud – and see if any motions can be filed to help your case, either to reduce the charges or dismiss them altogether.